MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/includes/unity-play-mode.md

 # [Unity 2020 + OpenXR](#tab/openxr)
 <!-- This is inserted into "preview and debug -->

 The following steps assume that you have already set up your project to use OpenXR (in other words, you've imported the required packages and chosen settings for the OpenXR plug-in).
-If you haven't yet done this, see [Setting up your XR configuration](/windows/mixed-reality/develop/unity/xr-project-setup?branch=main&tabs=openxr).
+If you haven't yet done this, see our articles describing how to set up a new OpenXR project [with MRTK](/windows/mixed-reality/develop/unity/new-openxr-project-with-mrtk) or [without it](/windows/mixed-reality/develop/unity/new-openxr-project-without-mrtk).

 1. On your HoloLens 2, go to the **Microsoft Store** and install the **[Holographic Remoting Player](https://www.microsoft.com/store/p/holographic-remoting-player/9nblggh4sv40)** app.
 1. On your HoloLens 2, launch and play the Holographic Remoting Player app.
 Note that on the Start menu, the tile for the app says **Holographic Remoting**.
-After launching the app, make sure to press the "Play" button on the app's interface.
+After launching the app, make sure to press the "Play" button which appears in the middle of the app's interface.
 1. In Unity, on the menu bar, select **Mixed Reality** > **Remoting** > **Holographic remoting for play mode**.

     ![Screenshot of project settings panel open in the Unity Editor with XR Plug-in management highlighted.](../images/openxr-features-img-02.png)